FraserThompson/DoctorPricerScrapers/README.md

 # Dev

-To backup run `docker-compose -f docker-compose.extra.yml run backup` and it'll backup to `./backups` in a file called backup.
+To backup run `npm run backup-dev` and it'll backup to `./backups` in a file called backup.

-To restore run `docker-compose -f docker-compose.extra.yml run restore` and it'll restore `./backups/backup`.
+To restore run `npm run restore-dev` and it'll restore `./backups/backup`.

-DEV GOTCHA: In dev the password is `password123` so you might to prepend these commands with `PGPASSWORD=password123`

 ### Accessing the admin backend